-Student & Family Orientation-Organized by the Office of Orientation and Leadership and offered on an ongoing basis throughout the year, UDPS and the Office of the Dean of Students present information about crime statistics, self-defense, RAD, the After Dark Escort, E-Phones on campus, Campus Alerts, the student conduct process and other programs.
+Student & Family Orientation-Organized by the Office of Orientation and Leadership and offered on an ongoing basis throughout the year, UUDPS and the Office of the Dean of Students present information about crime statistics, self-defense, RAD, the After Dark Escort, E-Phones on campus, Campus Alerts, the student conduct process and other programs.
 Information on how students can keep themselves and their property safe is discussed.
 Orientation sessions are offered to international students, and are mandatory for all new and transfer students.

-Campus Staff and Faculty Safety Meetings- UDPS typically gives ten to fifteen presentations each year to various departments on campus.
+Campus Staff and Faculty Safety Meetings- UUDPS typically gives 10-15 presentations each year to various departments on campus.
 These presentations address topics ranging from specific crime-related issues to safety tips, crime prevention, and safety awareness.
-UDPS will provide these presentations on request of any department on campus.
+UUDPS will provide these presentations on request of any department on campus.